Zoe Davis: Development

-Zoe was described by James Oram, author of Neighbours: Behind the scenes, as being "fickle and unpredictable to an incredible degree", she has a sharp wit and is also blunt, but not heartless.
-Josephine Monroe, who wrote The Neighbours Programme Guide, noted that Zoe was both "charming and infuriating".
-She had a "devil-may-care" attitude towards finances, trouble and inconvenience.
+In his book Neighbours: Behind The Scenes, James Oram described Zoe as being "fickle and unpredictable to an incredible degree", she has a sharp wit and is also blunt, but not heartless.
+Josephine Monroe of The Neighbours Programme Guide said Zoe was both "charming and infuriating".
+She has a "devil-may-care" attitude towards finances, trouble and inconvenience.
 Zoe also had many careers, including; singer, dancer, saleswoman and waitress.
 Monroe commented that Zoe took her jobs seriously, but could not choose between them.
-Zoe was an old school friend of Daphne Lawrence (Elaine Smith) and she came to Erinsborough for her wedding to Des Clarke (Paul Keane).
-A writer for the BBC called Zoe and Daphne's relationship "stormy".
-When Des and Daphne went on their honeymoon, Zoe house sat for them and set about "sinking her claws into Ramsay Street."
+The Daily Mirrors John Walsh branded the character "an insecure, flighty girl constantly searching for a true romance.